Note: previously you needed a custom quirk, but since September the Tuya IR Blaster is natively supported in Home Assistant

 Installation

-To enable the support for the Tuya IR, you need to install a small script:
+To enable the support for the Tuya IR, you need to install have a working zigbee stick.
+After that it is pretty straight forward.

 Add the device to your system